For over a century, Syracuse University has been at the forefront of communications education.

 Newhouse was justly proud of his accomplishments, but proudest that he created a new kind of national publishing group in the United States, the first to allow editors and publishers to make their own editorial and news coverage decisions.
 He called it local autonomy and it was copied, over the years, by the other national publishing groups.
 In an editorial following his death, The New York Times said, “S.I.
 Newhouse demonstrated that editorial autonomy in newspaper chains could be both good business and good journalism.
 In an era of growing consolidation in newspaper ownership, that lesson is a legacy.”

 Newhouse left control of Advance Publications to his two sons, S.I.
-Newhouse Jr. and Donald Newhouse, who have continued the policy of local autonomy as they have expanded both the newspaper and magazine branches of the private family business.
+Newhouse Jr. and Donald Newhouse, who continued the policy of local autonomy as they expanded both the newspaper and magazine branches of the private family business.
 The third and fourth generations of the Newhouse family are now actively involved in the management of the business as well.
 They are S.I.
 Newhouse III and S.I.
 Newhouse IV, the son and grandson of S.I.
 Newhouse Jr., and Steven and Michael Newhouse, the sons of Donald Newhouse.